-Registration need to be done on the official FIM Calendar form for events without Promoter.
+Calendar Registration needs to be done on the official FIM Candidature Form (available upon request to FIM Administration or on the website) for events without Promoter.

-For new venues (never registered in the FIM Calendar), a document certifying the measurements and the gradients of the track must be sent to the FIM Administration together with the Calendar registration form.
+For new venues (never registered in the FIM Calendar), a document certifying the measurements and the gradients of the track must be sent to the FIM Administration together with the FIM Calendar Candidature Form.